saikeerthiambati/Book_Recommendation_system/README.md

 # 📚 Book Recommendation System

 A content-based book recommendation web app built with Python and Streamlit.
-Built as part of the **SAM AI Technologies Internship Program** (Artificial Intelligence track — Task 3).

 ## Features

 - **Genre-based recommendations** — select one or more genres and get matching book suggestions